 HE students are entitled to borrow up to ten collection items at a time.
-Most items will have automatic renewals up until the end of the academic year unless reserved by another student.
+Most items can be borrowed for a two-week period, renewable twice (online or in-person) unless reserved by another student.
 There are also one-week loan items, and reference items that may be consulted in the LRC but not borrowed.
 PLEASE NOTE: Students must present their student ID card to borrow books and other LRC collection items.
-Fines apply to items not returned when reserved by another person or by a final due date.
+Fines apply to overdue loans.